ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 ### Quick checklist

-To help you decide if you can use an Open Internet Tool (OIT) to work on an MOJ task, consider the following questions:
+To help you decide if you can use an OIT to work on an MOJ task, consider the following questions:

 - does the information belong to a specific part of the MOJ that has specific rules and requirements, for example HMPPS?
 - is the information classified as anything other than `OFFICIAL` or `OFFICIAL-SENSITIVE`?
 - does the information include any data that can be identified as being about someone?
-- is this the first time using the tool for MOJ business?
+- is this the first time anyone has used the tool for MOJ business?
+- could there be damaging consequences if the information you work with using the tool were to be lost, stolen, or published in the media?

 If the answer to _any_ of these questions is 'Yes', get guidance from your Line Manager, _before_ using the tool.

-### Why OITs are an opportunity for the MOJ
+### Why OITs are an opportunity

-OITs offer some significant advantages for the MOJ, including:
+OITs offer some significant advantages for you and the MOJ, including:

+- enabling you to work the way you want to, more effectively
 - usually cheaper than buying or building and supporting a dedicated tool
 - no need to build or support the tool
 - good use of open standards, such as file formats